 Herbst im Val Cluozza

-A total of a quarter of the canton’s area is part of a park landscape – ranging from regional nature parks to biosphere reserves and the Swiss National Park.
-An excursion paradise for all those who appreciate nature as much as we do.
-After we explored the Beverin Nature Park in cooperation with Graubünden Parcs in July and reported on it, we first went to the national park at the end of September and then to the Biosfera Val Müstair.
+A quarter of the canton of Graubünden’s area is part of a park landscape, ranging from regional nature parks to biosphere reserves and the Swiss National Park.
+It’s a paradise for those who, like us, deeply appreciate nature.
+After exploring and reporting on the Beverin Nature Park in collaboration with Graubünden Parcs in July, we headed to the National Park and then to the Biosfera Val Müstair at the end of September.

 In 2014, the Swiss National Park celebrated its 100th anniversary.
-Today it covers a wilderness area of 170km2 of mostly contiguous areas that are almost untouched by human hands.
-One of my first hut tours took me to the Swiss National Park when I was just ten years old.
-In 2015 we undertook another (rather rainy) tour to the Lais da Macun – a national park exclave above Zernez.
-This time we start the hike in the National Park Centre, which is a simple cube building that contrasts with Wildenberg Castle opposite, where the offices of the National Park staff are located.
-The clear lines designed by Graubünden architect Valerio Olgiati run consistently through the building – in such a way that the entrance has the same dimensions as the windows and, with a ceiling height of 1.95 metres, gives you the feeling of entering a cave when you enter.
-Once inside, I am immediately captivated by the exhibition with its room-sized film installations and lots of “hands-on material”.
-The perfect introduction for anyone who wants to learn about the flora and fauna of the national park in advance.
+Today, it covers a wilderness area of 170 square kilometers, mostly consisting of contiguous and almost untouched land.
+One of my first hut tours took me to the Swiss National Park when I was barely ten years old.
+In 2015, we undertook another (quite rainy) tour to the Lais da Macun—a National Park exclave above Zernez.
+This time, we started our hike at the National Park Center, a simple cubic structure that contrasts with the nearby Schloss Wildenberg, where the National Park staff offices are located.
+The clean lines, designed by the Graubünden architect Valerio Olgiati, are carried consistently throughout the building—so much so that the entrance has the same dimensions as the windows, and with a room height of 1.95 meters, it gives you the feeling of entering a cave.
+Once inside, the exhibition, with its large-scale film installations and plenty of “hands-on” materials, immediately captivates me.
+It’s the perfect introduction for anyone wanting to learn about the flora and fauna of the National Park beforehand

 Zernez National Park House